jbudai6/bcweb/README.md

 # bcweb
+## About
-# Landing Page for The Biotech Collective
+Landing Page for The Biotech Collective